 - There is a lot of power in meeting face-to-face.

 Though we did a fair amount of preliminary research on the Troubles and its aftermath, nothing could compare to meeting those affected by it.
 They provided invaluable perspectives and allowed us to truly engage and understand what happened during that time.
 Meeting these people was the opportunity of a lifetime, and I can’t even begin to explain how beneficial it was to hear their stories firsthand.
 It is also important to prepare ahead of time in PR, but meeting in person is really important whether it be with coworkers, clients or potential employers.

 - Utilize the connections you make with people.

 This goes without saying, but when speaking with people you should always be professional, personal and engaged.
 It was interesting to speak with people from all different walks of life and try to make each interaction personal and memorable.
 I networked with a cab driver who also works for a company based in my hometown, which really made the world seem a lot smaller.
 Making impressions on people really matters and PR professionals know the importance of networking in even the most unexpected circumstances.

 - Don’t be afraid to ask questions.

 Some of the most interesting facts I learned came from asking questions.
 Through life in general, it is important to ask questions, no matter how stupid you may think they are.
-Most of the time, people appreciate questions and see it as a really good way of engaging and understanding a concept.
+Most of the time, people appreciate questions and see it as a really good way of engaging and understanding the material.
 Be curious and never stop wondering about what comes next.